westfieldlabs/datetime_helper/README.md

 ### Validating `ActiveModel` fields to ensure they hold UTC+0 `datetime` data

-Put this in your model for `datetime` fields that must be stored as UTC+0

 First be sure you `require 'datetime_helper/active_model'`

 Then your model class can add: